in-the-keyhole/khs-spring-boot-publish-swagger-starter/README.md

 # khs-spring-boot-publish-swagger-starter
-A Spring Boot starter for publishing swagger API documentation on startup.
+A Spring Boot starter for publishing (Swagger API)[http://swagger.io] on startup.

 Usage
 ------------